 It is normal to feel uncomfortable standing naked in a new place.
 Choose a strapless bikini for fewer tan lines.
 For bottoms, wear a thong or something close to it.
-It’ll give the sensitive area protection but won’t mess your tan.
+It’ll give the sensitive area protection but won’t mess up your tan.

 Choose An Old Outfit